Nicolas Cantu: Television

 He began his acting career at the age of twelve with a voice role as Diego Márquez in a 2016 episode of the Nickelodeon series Dora and Friends: Into the City!.
 He then began voice acting in main roles in the same year.
 His first main voice role was as Rowan Freemaker in the Disney XD television series Lego Star Wars: The Freemaker Adventures.
 He also starred as Paco on the TV animated show Future-Worm!, voiced Prince James for the Disney Junior show Sofia the First, replacing Tyler Merna, and provided additional voices for the Cartoon Network reboot series The Powerpuff Girls.
 From 2017 to 2019, he voiced the title character on the Cartoon Network series The Amazing World of Gumball, replacing Jacob Hopkins during the fifth season.
 In The Gumball Chronicles, an eight-episode miniseries based on the show, which premiered on the said network in 2020, he was replaced by Duke Cutler due to puberty.
 He then made his live-action debut in the former's year with a guest role in an episode of Teachers as Quinn and played Travis on an episode of Disney Channel's Raven's Home.
 In 2018, Cantu appeared as Raymond on The Good Place.
 In 2019, he made one-episode appearances on the TV series Bizaardvark, Sydney to the Max and DuckTales.
 He voiced Winston on Middle School Moguls and appeared as Andrew on the CBS sitcom The Unicorn.
 He also voiced Dak on the Netflix series DreamWorks Dragons: Rescue Riders.
 In 2020, he voiced Rhys on an episode of Where's Waldo?, played Elton Ortiz on AMC's The Walking Dead: World Beyond and provided the voice of Teia on the animated series Puppy Dog Pals.
 In 2021, he played Dennis Kern on an episode of The Rookie, appeared as JJ on two episodes of 9-1-1: Lone Star and voiced Ensign Mainstay on the Netflix series Kid Cosmic.
 In 2022, he voiced Smooth Jason and Wrinkly on the Netflix show Oddballs.
 His most recent 2023 roles include Barry in the Disney+ series American Born Chinese, Otto in the Disney Channel animated TV series Hailey's On It! and Charlie in the Netflix animated TV series Skull Island.
-He voiced Leonardo in the 2024 Nickelodeon animated television series Tales of the Teenage Mutant Ninja Turtles, reprising his role from Teenage Mutant Ninja Turtles: Mutant Mayhem.
+In 2024, he guest voiced Dante in Star Wars: Tales of the Empire and Rubin in Dream Productions, both of which were released and streamed on Disney+, as well as voicing Leonardo in the Nickelodeon animated television series Tales of the Teenage Mutant Ninja Turtles, reprising his role from Teenage Mutant Ninja Turtles: Mutant Mayhem.
+In 2025, he voiced Tommy in Adult Swim's Common Side Effects, and returned to live-action by portraying Marcel Crawford on Amazon Prime Video's Motorheads.